Star Wars: The High Republic: History

 "Project Luminous" was started in September 2018 with invitations to Star Wars authors including Claudia Gray, Justina Ireland, Daniel José Older, Cavan Scott, and Charles Soule to Skywalker Ranch, with Lucasfilm offering them a "blank slate" in determining the project.
 Lucasfilm had teased "Project Luminous" in April 2019, prompting intense fan speculation.

 On February 24, 2020, Lucasfilm announced a new series of comics and novels called Star Wars: The High Republic, intended to be a publisher-only multimedia project, unrelated to any films in development.
 A trailer was released showing events taking place two centuries before the events of Star Wars: Episode I – The Phantom Menace.
 It shows the Jedi at the height of their power and rise of the Nihil.

 The series was originally intended to debut with the Light of the Jedi novel in August 2020, a few days before Star Wars Celebration 2020, but was delayed due to the COVID-19 pandemic until January 2021.
 The first chapter of the novel was released in June 2020 through IGN.
 In November 2020, the second chapter of the novel was released on StarWars.com, followed by the next six through the Penguin Random House website.
 In December 2020, Disney released a free digital sampler of early chapters of the first phase of High Republic books and comics, revealing the main characters for each series.

 On Disney Investor Day 2020, it was revealed that Leslye Headland's The Acolyte series for Disney+ would take place during the late High Republic era.
 Shortly after, Tencent began releasing Star Wars: The Vow of Silver Dawn, an e-book created specifically for Chinese audiences in collaboration with Lucasfilm.
-The Vow of Silver Dawn also takes place near the end of the High Republic era, said to be approximately 50 years prior to The Phantom Menace.
+The Vow of Silver Dawn also takes place near the end of the High Republic era.
 Lucasfilm has stated that they currently have no plans for an English translation and release.

-On January 4, 2021, a day prior to the release of the first novels, Lucasfilm hosted a launch event where they gave more information regarding the works released following the first batch of novels and comics.
-This included the fact that Star Wars Insider would have monthly short stories as part of the publishing initiative, written by Scott and Ireland, several newly announced books releasing in the Summer of 2021, and that the first phase of The High Republic would last into 2022.
-The second phase was given the name Quest of the Jedi, and the third Trials of the Jedi.
+On January 4, 2021, a day prior to the release of the first novels, Lucasfilm hosted a launch event where it gave more information regarding the works released following the first batch of novels and comics.
+This included the fact that Star Wars Insider would have monthly short stories as part of the publishing initiative, written by Scott and Ireland, several newly announced books releasing in the summer of 2021, and that the first phase of The High Republic would last into 2022.
+The second phase was given the name Quest of the Jedi, and the third, Trials of the Jedi.